Bernina Express Tickets

 • Children aged 15 years and under travel free when accompanied by a parent.

-• Seat reservation is mandatory for panoramic trains.
+• Seat reservations are mandatory on select panoramic trains.
 Please follow the reservation instructions in the ticket you receive post-booking.

 • After booking your pass, you will receive a PDF in the confirmation email.